Cookie04CZ/GlyphRepair/README.md

 Repaired file will be saved to the same directory as source file; program will attach suffixes _Repaired or _Partially_Repaired to their name.
 It automatically overwrites files with the same name.

+**Don't forget to check the output files!** This is best done by selecting all text and copy-pasting it to an text editor which supports Unicode (MS Word, LibreOffice Writer and the like).

  # What is AGL?